 Send an Email

-The Mecklenburg County Food and Facilities Sanitation Program is a component of the Environmental Health Division of the Mecklenburg County Health Department.
+The Mecklenburg County Food and Facilities Sanitation Program is a component of the Environmental Health Division within Mecklenburg County Public Health.
 The mandated program is administered by the local Health Department pursuant to Chapter 130A of the General Statutes of North Carolina.

 There are over 4400 food service facilities operating in Mecklenburg County and the number increases daily.
 F&FS Program staff issue permits for operation of these facilities and are required to conduct over 13,000 facility inspections per year to help maintain high levels of sanitation in the protection of public health.
-Employees in the program work for the Mecklenburg County Health Department.
+Employees in the program work for Mecklenburg County Public Health.
 They are required to be a

 Staff are on call to handle emergencies that occur after hours or on holidays.